bmoginot/Fox-River-eDNA-Pipeline/lab_notebook.md

 moved phyloseq processing functions over the the wrapper. removed hardcoding. filtered qiime output so i only have the four files i need to make a phylseq object. ran those through the phyloseq script and we have plots!!

 check commits for more details + a play-by-play (if you will). (actually check commits for all info really)

+## 06/24/25

+i had a very nice weekend thank you for asking :D

+currently at the "fish lab workstation" <-- lit as hell downloaded wsl, ubuntu, and vscode

+i think we have 24 processors

+plan of attack:
+download all Kankakee reads
+subset reads to diagnose any problems run all reads through pipeline